 9. Rome: Total War

-Rome: Total War was released in 2004 and became an instant sensation.
+Rome: Total War came out in 2004 and became an instant sensation.
 The game was revolutionary in how it created a beautiful atmosphere and how it mixed real-time battles with turn-based strategy.

-As the title suggests, Rome: Total War was built around the expansion of the Roman Empire.
+As the title suggests, Rome: Total War focuses on the expansion of the Roman Empire.
 You start small and need to conquer as much as you can.
-Your key people can be turned into either powerful generals or powerful administrators.
+Your key people can become either powerful generals or powerful administrators.
 You’ll need a combination of both to succeed.

 An excellent general will have characteristics that make him better suited to lead men in battle, while a great administrator will know what to do when a city goes through a crisis.